-It doesn't need to be big - a handful of interesting plants will create a focal point, distracting the eye if your garden or balcony is modestly sized.
-And you don’t even need to have conventional lawn or borders, this style works well in all sorts of unusual spaces, helping you make the most of every inch of your outdoor room.
+It doesn't need to be big - tropical garden designs work brilliantly on a small scale.
+They simply use a handful of interesting plants to create a focal point, distracting the eye from the modest size of the space.
+And you don’t need to have a traditional lawn or borders, the tropical garden style works well in all sorts of unusual spaces, helping you make the most of every inch of your outdoor room.

 Exotic gardens work particularly well in sheltered areas, as these protect any tropical plants.
 But don't be deterred, this look can easily be achieved in part, or in full, wherever you live.
 So let's get planning...